 - Request information by writing to us at the above address, Attention: Financial Office

-The amount of the discount varies based on your income and the size of your family.
+What are the income limits?The amount of the discount varies based on your income and the size of your family.
 If you have no health insurance, these are the income limits: Depending on circumstances, you may qualify for financial assistance even if your income exceeds these limits.